 Best known as the cranky owner of the New York Yankees, Steinbrenner had an extensive FBI file dating back to 1986.
 The thick files detail Steinbrenner’s illegal contributions to Richard Nixon’s re-election campaign (he plead guilty and was fined $15,000) and his appeal for pardon from the charge.
 He got part of what he wanted in 1989: As one of the last acts of his presidency, Reagan pardoned him of the charges, but the Yankees had an abysmal year, finishing in fifth place in the American League.

 Denver—or should we say Deutschendorf, the singer’s real last name—wracked up a 33-page FBI file from 1977 to 1990.
 Though no major crimes were named, the Bureau did note Denver’s appearance at a 1971 anti-war rally and his regular drug use.
-The files also contain information about 17 death threats received that the singer, famous for hits such as “Take Me Home Country Road,” and “Sunshine on My Shoulder,” received from German-speaking woman in 1979.
-(Check out this dramatic story about the person who helped the FBI catch the most wanted man in the country.)
+The files also contain information about 17 death threats received that the singer, famous for hits such as “Take Me Home Country Road,” and “Sunshine on My Shoulder,” received from a German-speaking woman in 1979.
+Plenty of celebrities have been declared dead before their time, too—here are some of the biggest celebrity death hoaxes ever.

 Keller, the first deaf and blind person to receive a Bachelor’s degree and the woman immortalized on the Alabama quarter, had the attention of the FBI for most of the early 20th century.
 Keller, a socialist, opponent of president Woodrow Wilson, birth control supporter, and co-founder of the American Civil Liberties Union was considered a radical at the time.
 “How did I become a Socialist?”
 Keller writes in the New York Call, a socialist daily newspaper published in New York from 1908 to 1923.
 “By reading.”